1000+

 A tax professional can help you determine which of these expenses has sufficient substantiation and how to put a system in place for that in future tax years.

-5. Tax avoidance strategies can raise red flags, and you want to make sure you’re on the right path with professional guidance.
+5. Tax avoidance strategies can raise red flags, seek professional guidance

-If your business is going through a downturn or you needed money for personal purposes, it’s a common maneuver for S-Corporation owners to loan money to themselves and simultaneously avoid the taxes.
+If your business is going through a downturn or you need money for personal purposes, it’s a common maneuver for S-Corporation.
+They loan money to themselves and simultaneously avoid taxes.
 This move is legal, but it can also be incredibly risky.

 In the event that you are receiving notices from the IRS, a credentialed tax preparer (like an Enrolled Agent or Certified Public Accountant) can discuss these matters with the IRS on your behalf while you focus on other aspects of running your business.

-Business taxes are far more prone to the kind of inaccuracies, missing documents, and complexity that can result in grievous penalties, as well as interest on said penalties and unpaid taxes if you owe them.
-By working with a credentialed tax preparer, you can have the peace of mind that you’re not only getting their specialized professional experience but also a cushion from certain penalties.
+Business taxes are more prone to inaccuracies, missing documents, and complexity.
+All of this can result in grievous penalties, interest on said penalties and unpaid taxes.
+By working with a credentialed tax preparer, you can have the peace of mind.
+They give you a peace of mind that you will be able to file taxes on time.

-Tax professionals are still only liable to the extent of what you disclose to them, so you won’t escape penalties if you were hiding income or assets.
-But if you have to deal with any accuracy-related penalties or fines that arise from errors and omissions on their part, then you are due reimbursement of any subsequent penalties, and the tax professional will file a claim with their insurer.
+Tax professionals are still only liable to the extent of what you disclose to them.
+So, you won’t escape penalties if you were hiding income or assets.
+But if you have to deal with any accuracy-related penalties or fines, then you are due reimbursement of penalties.
+That’s where the tax professional will file a claim with their insurer.

-In the event that you need to dispute any penalties with the IRS, the tax professional can also handle those disputes for you and save you valuable time.
+For any dispute related to penalties with the IRS, the tax professional can handle those disputes.

-If you do your own business taxes, you are 100% liable for paying penalties that arise from the mistakes you make.
-If you want to dispute the mistakes, you will need to call the IRS on your own time, or you may wind up paying a credentialed tax preparer to handle the matter for you in the end.
+If you do your own business taxes, you are 100% liable for paying penalties that arise from the mistakes.
+If you want to dispute the mistakes, you will need to call the IRS on your own.
+However, that’s not the case with a reliable tax preparer.

 Content Credit: Lee Reams Sr., BSME, EA is the Chief Technical Officer for ClientWhys, TaxBuzz, and CountingWorks.
-In addition to being an expert on taxation and a leading speaker on tax-related topics, Lee has experience in managing his own 700+ client tax practice.
+Additonally, Lee has experience in managing his own 700+ client tax practice.

 Read also: